-- Schedule hours will not be accumulated. - The leave will not affect the student's Satisfactory Academic Progress. - The student's maximum time frame for course completion and Enrollment Agreement end date will be extended by the number of calendar days of leave. - The student's will be informed as when he or she is scheduled to resume training. - The student will return to school with the same academic and attendance held prior to the Leave of Absence. - The student will not assess any additional charges as a result of a requested Leave of Absence. - A student granted an Leave of Absence in accordance with the institution's policy is not considered to have withdrawn and that no refund calculation is required at that time. - A student's contract period will be extended by same number of days taken in the Leave of Absence and such changes to the contract period must be either; - A. Changes to the Enrollment Agreement will be initialed by both parties; or - B. An addendum to the Enrollment Agreement must be signed by all parties. - The student's grace period for the Title IV program loans could be reduced by the entire time of the Leave of Absence up to and including the exhaustion of the student's grace period. - The student on Leave of Absence should continue to make payments on his or her account as scheduled; if applicable.
+- Schedule hours will not be accumulated. - The leave will not affect the student's Satisfactory Academic Progress. - The student's maximum time frame for course completion and Enrollment Agreement end date will be extended by the number of calendar days of leave. - The student's will be informed as when he or she is scheduled to resume training. - The student will return to school with the same academic and attendance held prior to the Leave of Absence. - The student will not assess any additional charges as a result of a requested Leave of Absence. - A student granted an Leave of Absence in accordance with the institution's policy is not considered to have withdrawn and that no refund calculation is required at that time. - Students utilizing VA education benefits will have those benefits terminated during a Leave of Absence. - A student's contract period will be extended by same number of days taken in the Leave of Absence and such changes to the contract period must be either; - A. Changes to the Enrollment Agreement will be initialed by both parties; or - B. An addendum to the Enrollment Agreement must be signed by all parties. - The student's grace period for the Title IV program loans could be reduced by the entire time of the Leave of Absence up to and including the exhaustion of the student's grace period. - The student on Leave of Absence should continue to make payments on his or her account as scheduled; if applicable.